 2. Set Up a Chart.
 I use a spreadsheet with the following headers: Description, # of plants, Seed Starting Date, Actual Seed Starting Date, Germination Date, Transplant Date, and Actual Transplant Date.
 For simplicity, I round my dates to the nearest Sunday date.

 3. Figure Out the Sow and Transplant Dates of Each Seed.
 Most often, the back of the seed package provides instructions on when to sow your seeds indoors and when to transplant the seedlings into the vegetable garden.

-For example, the tomato seed package above says to “start seeds indoors 5-7 weeks before planting outdoors.”
-If my last frost date is May 20th, counting 6-weeks backwards on a calendar lands me on April 8th.
-The seed package also tells us when to transplant the seedlings, “…after all danger of frost has past.”
-This means that tomatoes should be sown around April 8th and transplanted to the garden after May 20th, my last frost date.
-I usually add a week to be on the safe side and schedule tomatoes to be transplanted on May 27th.
+For example, the pepper seed package above says to “start seeds indoors 7-8 weeks before the last spring frost.”
+If my last frost date is May 20th, counting 7-weeks backwards on a calendar lands me on April 1st.
+The seed package also tells us when to transplant the seedlings, “…in the late spring after the soil has warmed.”
+This means that peppers should be sown around April 1st and transplanted to the garden after May 20th, my last frost date.
+Since peppers love the heat, I usually add a week to be on the safe side and schedule peppers to be transplanted on May 27th.

 Below is a general guideline on when to start you seeds based on your estimated last frost date:

 - 10 weeks: Celery, Leeks, Onions, Parsley, Shallots, and some Herbs.

 - 8 weeks: Asparagus, Eggplant, Leeks, Onions, Peppers, Shallots, and some Herbs.